cedricfarinazzo/XenOrchestra-Template-Generator/README.md

 The template generation process follows these steps:

-1. **Image Preparation**: Downloads and converts the cloud image to VMDK format or ISO format
+1. **Image Preparation**: Downloads and converts the cloud image to ISO format
 2. **Resource Collection**: Gets required XCP-NG resources (storage, network, base template)
 3. **Disk Import**: Imports the disk image to XCP-NG
 4. **VM Creation**: Creates a new VM with specified parameters